The GENCODE Project: Encyclopædia of genes and gene variants

 The National Human Genome Research Institute (NHGRI) launched a public research consortium named ENCODE, the Encyclopedia Of DNA Elements, in September 2003, to carry out a project to identify all functional elements in the human genome sequence.
 After a successful pilot phase on 1% of the genome, the scale-up to the entire genome is now underway.
 The Wellcome Sanger Institute was awarded a grant to carry out a scale-up of the GENCODE project for integrated annotation of gene features.

 Having been involved in successfully delivering the definitive annotation of functional elements in the human genome, the GENCODE group were awarded a second grant in 2013 in order to continue their human genome annotation work and expand GENCODE to include annotation of the mouse genome.
-A third grant was awarded in 2017 for the continued improvement of the annotation of the human and mouse genomes.
+A third grant was awarded in 2017 for the continued improvement of the annotation of the human and mouse genomes, and a fourth grant followed in 2021.
+Details of the grants awarded can be found here.

 Current GENCODE Goals